sergiogs92/TopGames/README.md

 # TopGames
-My first Kotlin App Based on a list of games.
+My first Kotlin App based on a list of games.
 You can access the details of each game and share the corresponding information through social networks.
+This app includes offline access.
 ## About the app
 #### Portrait ####
 ![alt text](https://github.com/sergiogs92/TopGames/blob/master/img/list_portrait_orientation.png?raw=true)